triciasawyer/Reading-notes-401/prep-work.md

 <u>Practice in the Terminal:</u> I want to know more about the commands and be able to just know them by heart to be able to use them confidently.

-++The Growth Mindset:++ I want to know more about being able to grow mentally so I can better myself whether that be for work or just growing as a person in general.
+<u>The Growth Mindset:</u> I want to know more about being able to grow mentally so I can better myself whether that be for work or just growing as a person in general.
 Confidence is a big one that I want to grow in.

-++Introduction to SQL:++ I want to know more about how to control it and all the selectors that can be used to do certain things.
+<u>Introduction to SQL:</u> I want to know more about how to control it and all the selectors that can be used to do certain things.

-++Data Structures and Algorithms:++ I want to know more about recursive call stacks, and knowing which data structure to use when.
+<u>Data Structures and Algorithms:</u> I want to know more about recursive call stacks, and knowing which data structure to use when.